My Story

 His name is Santo de Pequeno PT, aka Santo.
 I found him in South Dakota

-at family breeding farm
+at a family breeding farm

 Prairie Thunder Ranch.